bbauska/UofM-AdvStyling/README.md

 In the third column you can enter numbers and have the conversion calculated for you.

-## Dynamically change the size of font with sliders {#dynamically-change-the-size-of-font-with-sliders .unnumbered}
+## Dynamically change the size of font with sliders

 This CodePen by Chris Coyier will let you use sliders to dynamically change the font size on a page